The article below was published in the daily newspaper Le Bien Public, Dijon, France, page 3, on January 13, 1954.

 |

-On Saturday morning, several residents of Dole saw a large fireball in the sky that seemed to skim the rooftops and disappeared before their eyes in record time.
-Those with the best view were the vendors in the Place Nationale, who spread the news.
-But already, a few days earlier, Mr. Roger Bouhan, who was leaning against the window of his apartment in the evening, saw the same fireball for a few seconds.
-Was it the same meteor that passed over the nearby localities?
-It is possible.
+On Saturday morning, several residents of Dole saw in the sky a large ball of fire that seemed to skim the rooftops and disappeared in record time before their eyes.
+The best-placed witnesses were the merchants who were on the Place Nationale and who spread the news.
+But already, a few days earlier, Mr. Roger Bouhan, who was leaning at the window of his apartment in the evening, had seen this same ball of fire for a few seconds.
+Was it the same meteor that passed over the surrounding localities?
+It can be supposed.